Sato hyperfunctions via relative Dolbeault cohomology

-Summing up, the integration along fibers of $f$ for $[(\tau_1,\tau_{01})] \otimes a_{M/X} \otimes a_{M}$ is given by
+Summing up, the integration along fibers of $f$ for $[(\tau_1,\tau_{01})] \otimes a_{X}$ is given by

-It can be easily confirmed that the above definition does not depend on the choices of a representative of a hyperform and that of $\varphi$.
+It can easily be confirmed that the above definition does not depend on the choice of the representative of the hyperform or of $\varphi$.
 It does not depend on the choices of various orientations involved either.